 In addition, as seen from Table 1, the sum of a clan's and a widow's equilibrium payoffs is the greatest at the level of $u(n^) - c(n^) + r_1 - \tau$ when a widow leaves her husband's home and receives a considerable amount of reservation utility (i.e., $r = r_1 > \tau$), followed by the levirate marriage equilibrium yielding $u(n^) - c(n^)$.
-Note that simply making it possible for a widow to inherit her husband's property (i.e., an increase in k) would reduce this total welfare to the level of $u(n_1) - c(n_1)$, compared with the case of the levirate marriage equilibrium.
-This total welfare cannot necessarily be seen as social welfare, as it does not include the welfare accruing to a widow's children.
-Nevertheless, these findings may still suggest that the relationship between traditional institutions violating women's human rights and social welfare is not so simple.
+Note that simply making it possible for a widow to inherit her husband's property (i.e., an increase in k) would reduce this total welfare to the level of $u(n_1) - c(n_1)$, compared with the case of the levirate marriage equilibrium.9 This total welfare cannot necessarily be seen as social welfare, as it does not include the welfare accruing to a widow's children.
+Nevertheless, these findings may still suggest that the relationship between traditional institutions (apparently) violating women's human rights and social welfare is not so simple.

-Admittedly, the above theoretical framework is a crude attempt to understand the practice of levirate marriage, which has recently been disappearing in many African societies.
-As the mechanisms responsible for this institutional change are empirically tested based on the theoretical predictions, it is important to ensure that factors not considered in the model do not change the key predictions in any significant way.
-As seen from the analyses detailed in Section S.1 in the supplemental appendix, the main theoretical implications are robust to several model extensions that consider a widow's option to leave together with her own children, uncertainty about a couple's death, female (limited) power to control fertility (moral hazard), and so on.
-The analysis of female fertility control also enables this study to consider the case that married women eventually produce no children, which is sometimes observed in reality.
+Admittedly, the above theoretical model is a crude attempt to understand the practice of levirate marriage, which has recently been disappearing in African societies.
+As seen from the analyses detailed in Section S.1 in the supplemental appendix, however, the main theoretical implications are robust to several model extensions that consider a widow's option to leave together with her own children, uncertainty about a couple's death, female (limited) power to control fertility (moral hazard), and so on.
+As discussed in subsection 6.3 (and subsection S.1.4 in the supplemental appendix in more detail), the analysis of female fertility control enables this study to consider the case that the number of children would increase because of women's fertility effort.
+In addition, HIV/AIDS may also increase the probability that a husband dies before he produces the optimal number of children, whose consequences are also analyzed in subsection S.1.5 in the supplemental appendix.